cwang360/hack-or-treat/README.md

-# hot
+# Trick-or-Treat Near Me!

-An app that allows for users to trick or treat at at a distance.
+Web and mobile app that uses geolocation APIs for users to find locations near them that are giving out candy and instructions for socially-distanced trick-or-treating.

 ## Getting Started